-The Asia Pacific Writers & Translators (APWT) is an association registered in Hong Kong and administered by an executive director currently based in Australia.
+The Asia Pacific Writers & Translators (APWT) is an association registered in Hong Kong and administered by an executive director working pro bono from Australia.
 Operational decisions are made by the executive director working with the governing board.

 The APWT's annual general meeting is held each year at the time of association's annual conference.
 The conference tends to move each year to a different city in the Asia Pacific region.
 The next meeting will be held in Manila on OCTOBER 23, Friday at the University of the Philippines, Institute of Physics, in conjunction with APWT's 2015 conference.

 Nury Vittachi is a founding partner and Board chairman.
 Sri Lanka born, Nury lives in Hong Kong where he founded Asia Literary Review.
 He has played key roles in judging or helping set up numerous literary prizes in Asia, including the Man Asian Literary Prize in Hong Kong.
 He was founding chairman of the Scholastic Asia Book Prize, which is the biggest children’s literary prize in the region, and founding chairman of the Australia-Asia Literary Award, the largest book prize ever given out in the region.
 He is chief judge of the Hong Kong Young Writers Award and other prizes.
 His latest books include a trilogy for Scholastic called The Magic Mirror, and The Curious Diary of Mr Jam, a light-hearted book which examines the Asian sense of humour.